contentful/contentful.js/README.md

 	console.log(response.items[0].fields.author.fields.name)
 })
 ```
-The link resolution resolves, by default, one level deep.
-If you need more you can specify the `include` param in the query when fetching your entries like so `client.getEntries({include: <value>})`, you can specify up to 10.
+The link resolution is applied to one level deep by default.
+If you need it to be applied deeper, you may specify the `include` parameter when fetching your entries as follows `client.getEntries({include: <value>})`.
+The `include` parameter can be set to a number up to 10..

 ### Sync

-The Sync API allows you to keep a local copy of all content in a space up-to-date via delta updates, or content that has changed.
+The Sync API allows you to keep a local copy of all content in a space up-to-date via delta updates, meaning only changes that occurred since last sync call.
-Whenever you perform a sync operation the endpoint will send back a `syncToken` which you can use in a subsequent sync to get only the changed data (update, deletion etc..).
+Whenever you perform a sync operation the endpoint will send back a `syncToken` which you can use in a subsequent sync to only retrieve data which changed since the last call.
 **e.g.**

 ```js